NidhitheCoder/react-hooks/README.md

 - Releted state transitions => if there is no relation then use useState otherwise use useReducer.
 - Business logic - if there is no business login then it better to use useState. if there are some comlex business logic choose useReducer.
 - Local vs Global state => if state is local choose useState otherwise choose useReducer.

+## What is useCallback hook

+- useCallback is a hook that will return a memoized version of callback function that only changes if one of the dependencies has changed.

+## Why we are using useCallback ?

+- It is usefull when passing callback to optimised child components that rely on referance quality to prevent unnecessory renders.